DeanHazineh/DFlat/readme.md

 By treating optical layers in the same fashion as standard, differentiable neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends for the next generation of computational imaging devices.

-## Version Notes (v3.0.0)
-Updated on April 11, 2024 | V2 -> V3
-- Documentation is still in development :o
-- (v3) You can now donwload this package from the PyPi Index!
-- (v3) Datasets and pre-trained models are now downloaded when called insetad of during install.
-Models are now initialized by their name instead of by paths to config files.
-- (v2) This repository is the home for the new and maintained version of DFlat.
-It replaces DFlat-Tensorflow.
-- (v2) Note that this package is no longer a direct port of pytorch-tensorflow but is a complete rewrite (re-)released in February 2024.
-- (v2) The structure of the software is completely revamped and the algorithms used--in particular for field propagation--are not the same as before.
-The original pytorch version (now deprecated) is archived and kept as a branch.

 ## Installation

 You can install this package from the PyPI index simply via:
 ```
 pip install dflat_opt